hoyekan/hoyekan.github.io/content/research/paper2/index.md

 # date: 2024-05
 tags: ["TDX", "Magnetic Source Estimation"]
 authors: ["Hammed Oyekan"]
-description: "A hybrid IbI-IPM method for high-accuracy geophysical inversion."
+description: "TDX contour for depth to magnetic source estimation"
 summary: "The abstract presents a fast and simple method of estimating the depth of a magnetic body using the TDX derivative of the total magnetic field.
 TDX is a first-order derivative of the magnetic field that, in addition to edge detection, is less affected by noise, allowing for better depth resolution.
 I demonstrate the effectiveness of the method using a two-prism block model and a simple bishop model with a uniform susceptibility of 0.001 cgs."

 # Cover image (relative to current directory)